KC-Starkers/wallaclone-frontend/README.md

-# We're ... getting Started with Create React App
+# Getting Started with Create React App
+# This repo is powered by GitHub Action

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).